-- create employment opportunities for the youth (age 18-34 years); and - contribute to the country's export revenue from offshoring services.
+- · Create employment opportunities for the youth (age 18 to 34 years). - · Contribute to the country's export revenue from offshoring services.

-- The applicant must: - be a registered legal entity in South Africa in terms of the Companies Act, 1973 (as amended) or the Companies Act, 2008, the Close Corporations Act, 1984 (as amended) or the Co-operatives Act, 2005 (as amended); - be a taxpayer in good standing and must in this regard provide a valid tax clearance certificate; - be B-BBEE compliant in terms of the B-BBEE Codes of Good Practice, 2013 and submit a valid B-BBEE certificate of compliance or affidavit; - pay a minimum wage of R5 000 per month, or in the case of inclusively hired resources pay a minimum wage of R4 000 per month for the first 12 months of employment; and - be involved in starting a new operation or expanding an existing operation in order to perform GBS activities and which may be operated from more than one physical location in South Africa. - The new project or expansion of an existing project must: - have created at least 50 new offshore jobs in South Africa by the end of the three years from the start of operation, as defined by these guidelines; - be financially viable;
+The applicant must:

+- Be a registered legal entity in South Africa in terms of the Companies Act, 1973 (as amended) or the Companies Act, 2008, the Close Corporations Act, 1984 (as amended) or the Co-operatives Act, 2005 (as amended). - Be a taxpayer in good standing and must in this regard provide a valid tax clearance certificate.

+- Be B-BBEE compliant in terms of the B-BBEE Codes of Good Practice and submit a valid B-BBEE certificate of compliance or affidavit. - Pay a minimum wage of R5 000 per month or, in the case of inclusively hired resources, pay a minimum wage of R4 000 per month for the first 12 months of employment. - Be involved in starting a new operation or expanding an existing operation in order to perform GBS activities, which may be operated from more than one physical location in South Africa. - Submit an application for the incentive prior to the engagement of qualifying jobs. - · Have secured at least a three-year fixed term contract for offshore activities. - The project must be financially viable and a going concern.